 It’s a combined effort from the American Academy of Sleep Medicine and the European, Japanese and Latin American sleep research societies.

-In 2014, the latest edition of the manual was released – the ICSD-3, was released in 2014.
-One of the most notable change is that there are now 6 main categories of sleep disorder instead of 4.
+The latest edition of the manual, the ICSD-3, was released in 2014.
+One of the most notable change was that there are now 6 main categories of sleep disorder instead of the 4 previous ones.

-In the ICSD-s, insomnia also underwent some major changes, for example removing the long-standing concept of primary and secondary insomnia.
+In the ICSD-3, insomnia also underwent some major changes, for example removing the long-standing concept of primary and secondary insomnia.